Your expert guide to exploring the Guadix caves

 green text box: guide to Guadix, Granada.
 4 photos, views of Guadix

-Nestled in the northern foothills of the majestic Sierra Nevada mountains, Guadix is an excellent option should you be looking for a day trip from Granada or for somewhere a little off the beaten track to spend a few days.
-It’s one of my favourite places to visit in the province of Granada and, of course, it is one of the best locations to explore the famous cave houses of Granada.
+Nestled in the northern foothills of the majestic Sierra Nevada mountains in Granada Province, the small town of Guadix is an excellent option should you be looking for an interesting day trip from Granada or for somewhere a little off the beaten track to spend a few days exploring.

 There are affiliate links in this article.
 If you click and make a purchase I could make a small sum at zero cost to you.
 Thank you!